dsldata/resources/README.md

 # resources
-The repository for resources contain images..etc.
+The repository for resources contain images, videos..etc.